jcrawl16/NetworkFlyout7/README.md

 # NetworkFlyout7
 A faithful and functional remake of the Windows 7 network flyout.

-IMPORTANT: There are many issues with this at the moment, many people cannot even get it to open.
+IMPORTANT: There are many issues with this at the moment.
 It would be much appreciated if anybody could help me solve major problems with it.

 CURRENT ISSUES:
-Many people cannot get the flyout to even display properly, when opened, it only displays as a small empty box for some people.
-For myself, it is functional and displays properly yet it cannot connect to networks that the user has not connected to before on their PC.
+It cannot connect to networks that the user has not connected to before on their PC.
 It produces the error "Cannot create network profile."

-Download NetworkFlyout.7z for the most recent source files for this project.
+Download NetworkFlyout7.7z for the most recent source files for this project.
 For use with Visual Studio 2022.
-Do not use the exe file that is included, it is out of date.